 INSIGHTS FOR BETTER POLICY MAKING SINCE 1948

-SNS, the Centre for Business and Policy Studies, is a politically independent non-profit organization with a mission to support evidence-based policy making.
-We do this through research and analysis, seminars, policy dialogues and professional training.
+SNS, the Centre for Business and Policy Studies, is an independent non-partisan think tank with a mission to support evidence-based policy making.
+We do this through research and analysis, seminars, policy dialogues and professional training that engage leaders in government, business, and civil society.
 Read more

 Professor Bob Eccles on the future of sustainability reporting

 Robert G. Eccles is the world’s foremost expert on integrated reporting and one of the world’s leaders on how companies and investors can create sustainable strategies.